Policies are vital to translate research findings into practical, positive changes for autistic people

 We will collaborate with the autism representatives and the charities Autistica and Autism Europe to identify the issues that matter most to autistic people.
 This will ensure we include perspectives of autistic people and their families from across Europe.

-NOW RECRUITING: We are currently recruiting for a survey-based study exploring autistic people and their family carers’ access to and experiences of a range of services across Europe and beyond (ACCESS-EU).
+We are currently recruiting for a survey-based study exploring autistic people and their family carers’ access to and experiences of a range of services across Europe and beyond (ACCESS-EU).
 You can read more about the study on our recruitment page and take part using this online survey tool.

 The English version of the ACCESS-EU study can be accessed here: https://rebrand.ly/ACCESS-EU